railroadmedia/location/README.md

 I'm going to do another check of all automated tests.
 Last time there were no issues, but changes have been made since then.
 They're functionally trivial, but it feels like the least I can do.
 Otherwise I feel like I'd have to go through all functionality, and that is likely not required and thus even more so an unattractive proposition.

+#### Standardizing names for Canadian Provices

+The currently used names and abreviations for Canadian provinces are not standardized.
+I don't think it will cause any issues, but I think we should ultimately replace the province names with the their ISO 3166-2 codes (ex: "BC" would be "CA-BC" iirc).
+We would then get the names (ex: "British Columbia") from some service method by supplying the ISO 3166-2 code (ex: "CA-BC").
+This would lay the foundation for using subdivision information for all countries (which is available by country-code from the 3rd-party packages we're using).

 ### Crimea

 Countries we can't ship to are no worries, but there is *one* subdivision (read: province, state, administrative district, etc) that we cannot ship to.
 This is not addressed currently because the implementation of this package have no provision for differentiating between subdivisions in any country other than Canada.
 Though, at the moment, it's only one small area, so is not of concern.

-### Standardizing names for Canadian Provices

-The currently used names and abreviations for Canadian provinces are not standardized.
-I don't think it will cause any issues, but I think we should ultimately replace the province names with the their ISO 3166-2 codes (ex: "BC" would be "CA-BC" iirc).
-We would then get the names (ex: "British Columbia") from some service method by supplying the ISO 3166-2 code (ex: "CA-BC").
-This would lay the foundation for using subdivision information for all countries (which is available by country-code from the 3rd-party packages we're using).